shurikasa/Buildyard/README.md

 * default: Build this project only, equivalent to PROJECT-only in the build directory
-* all: Build this project and all dependencies, equivalent to PROJECT-make in the build directory
+* all: Build this project and all dependencies, equivalent to PROJECT-all in the build directory
 * configure: Reconfigure this project using cmake, equivalent to 'cmake Build/PROJECT'